 Throughout that year, Hudspeth worked to put together a team of professionals in the fields of restoration, construction, architecture and plumbing who supported his efforts to restore water to the monument, many of whom offered their services to him for free.
 Hudspeth worked to raise the remaining money that county representatives said was needed to do the job.

-He then sent an application to request the monument’s restoration, called an antiquities permit, to the THC.
+He then sent an application to request the monument’s restoration, called an antiquities permit, to the Historical Commission.
 Since the monument is designated as a Texas Historic Landmark, the Commission must approve any and all alterations (including restorative efforts) made to it.
-Hudspeth saved all documentation of his communications between the Denton County Commissioner’s Court and the THC and allowed Truthout to review his files.
+Hudspeth saved all documentation of his communications between the Denton County Commissioner’s Court and the Historical Commission and allowed Truthout to review his files.

-The THC initially rejected Hudspeth’s antiquities permit, citing the need for additional documentation of the work proposed and the signature of the Denton County representative approving the request.
-According to Hudspeth’s documents, Denton County Judge Mary Horn signed off on the antiquities permit in 2002, and the THC accepted the proposal for restoration, outlining several specifications for the process, in August that year.
+The Historical Commission initially rejected Hudspeth’s antiquities permit, citing the need for additional documentation of the work proposed and the signature of the Denton County representative approving the request.
+According to Hudspeth’s documents, Denton County Judge Mary Horn signed off on the antiquities permit in 2002, and the Historical Commission accepted the proposal for restoration, outlining several specifications for the process, in August that year.

-A THC spokesperson confimed to Truthout that their office did approve a permit for restoration work on the monument in 2002, but that no completion report was ever submitted to the Commission, telling Truthout that the holdup rests with Denton County.
+A Historical Commission spokesperson confimed to Truthout that their office did approve a permit for restoration work on the monument in 2002, but that no completion report was ever submitted to the Commission, telling Truthout that the holdup rests with Denton County.

 “I’ve had people tell me, ‘Oh, I remember drinking out of those when I was a child.’
 No you don’t.
 They never worked.
 You drank out of a fountain on the lawn perhaps, but it wasn’t [at the monument],” Judge Horn told Truthout.